-Project HOPE has been supporting the Syrian Refugee Crisis through our program in Macedonia since September of 2015.
-The continuing influx of thousands of refugees from Syria, Iraq, Afghanistan and Africa crossing the Greece/Macedonia border daily, traveling through Macedonia on their way to European Union nations, is putting a strain on Macedonia's health care system and resources.
-Project HOPE has responded with critically needed shipments of medicines, including vaccines, medical supplies and volunteer medical help to provide medical care directly to refugees, including children.
+Project HOPE supported refugees forced to flee war torn Syria and other countries who crossed the border into Macedonia en route for western Europe in September 2015.
+The influx of thousands of refugees from Syria, Iraq, Afghanistan and Africa who crossed the Greece/Macedonia border daily caused a major strain on Macedonia's health care system and resources.
+Project HOPE responded with critically needed shipments of medicines, including vaccines, medical supplies and the organization deployed medical volunteers to provide medical care directly to refugees, including children in Macedonia.

-As part of the Strategic Medical Re-Supply Program in Macedonia Project HOPE volunteer doctors, nurses and other health professionals are now providing training to local health care professionals in the areas of pediatrics, cardiology and hospital administration.
+As part of the Strategic Medical Re-Supply Program in Macedonia, Project HOPE volunteer doctors, nurses and other health professionals provide training and peer-to-peer education to local health care professionals in the areas of pediatrics, oncology and radiotherapy.

 Project HOPE is making a major commitment to increase the survival chances of premature babies and improve perinatal care in Macedonia with donated equipment.

 Because of Macedonia's high infant mortality, Project HOPE e.V.
 Germany has launched an ambitious project to save newborn lives.